artsy/meta/meta/engineering_principles.md

 Take the best dependencies to fit your problem and make them better.
 Rather than try re-invent the wheel, give time to take the best dependencies and make them fit into our use cases.
-We’re not the biggest team, so the most value for your time can be achieved by writing the glue code between larger projects.
+We’re not the biggest team, so the most value for someone's time can be achieved by writing the glue code between larger projects.

-You should consider all of the pieces related to your app as being your work.
-E.g. just like you would consider work on an API when you're doing front-end work, making sure that React or TypeScript behave like we'd want is an important part of product work.
+Consider all of the pieces related to your app as being part of your work.
+E.g. just like you would consider working on an API when you're doing front-end work, making sure that React or TypeScript behave like we'd want is an important part of product work.
 It's another part of our stack.

 Aim to be a trusted contributor to the communities surrounding your work, communicate clearly, publicly and be empathetic to the priorities of others.